Nayer-Sobhy/www_threefold_io/README.md

 You can size your markdown images by adding #small, #medium or #large at the end of the images source url.
 See /content/\_index.md for implementation.

-### Header & Footer

-The header and footer are also created from markdown files in the content directory.
-In /content/header/\_index.md, each header item is bulleted.
-If a header item has a row beneath it, the row will be displayed as a sub-menu on click.
-Otherwise, if header item is a link, it will simply navigate to the linked page.

-The footer, likewise, is structured using the row shortcode.
-However the left section with page summary is built in.
-To edit the site destcription, one should edit the description (in the yaml header) of the footer md file.
-To edit the social links, simply add the social outlets name and your link into the socialLinks dictionary attribute on the yaml header of the footer/\_index.md.
-If a social icon exists for the social outlet, the link wiill be automatically rendered within the icon, displayed in the footer.

 ## Resources & References